Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Case Studies - Staffing

 (b) Recruitment is defined as the process of identifying prospective employees and encouraging them to apply for jobs within the organisation.

 Q4.
-Q. 4.
-Blue Heavens Ltd. purchased a new hi-tech machine from Germany for manufacturing high quality auto components in a cost effective manner.
-But during the production process, the manager observed that the quality of production was not as per standard.
-On investigation it was found that there was lack of knowledge amongst the employees of suing these hi-tech machines.
-So, frequent visit of engineers was required form Germany.
+Blue Heavens Ltd. purchased a new hi-tech machine from Germany for manufacturing high-quality auto components in a cost-effective manner.
+But during the production process, the manager observed that the quality of production was not up to standard.
+On investigation, it was found that there was a lack of knowledge amongst the employees of using these hi-tech machines.
+So, frequent visit of engineers was required from Germany.
 This resulted in high overhead charges.
-Suggest what can be done to develop the skills and abilities of employees for producing high quality products by using these hi-tech machines.
-Also state how the employees or the organization will benefit from your suggestion.
+Suggest what can be done to develop the skills and abilities of employees for producing high-quality products by using these hi-tech machines.
+Also state how the employees or the organisation will benefit from your suggestion.

-• Avoidance of wastage of effort and money.
+• Reduction of wastage and rework, saving time and money.

 (a) State any two functions she must be performing.